Our mission is to help people discover the wide world of wine beyond the “international” grape varieties that dominate the global wine market.

 Mieli

 Mieli (honeys) stands for the fruit of the land and of our labour, whether it be wine, beer or spirits.
-Luck helps, but consistently producing results worth talking about takes careful planning and more than a little bit of skill.
-Ultimately, taste and beauty are subjective.
-The trick is knowing your customers and producing results that click.
+Producing good wine consistently takes careful planning, skill and experience.

 -